Terry de Havilland: Career

-In the 1960´s he found a pair of three-tiered wedges in his father’s attic.
+In the 1960s he found a pair of three-tiered wedges in his father’s attic.
 He made up new pairs in psychedelic snakeskin colours.
 The Jolly Boy stall sold the shoes, and as quickly as they were picked up from the factory they were sold.

 On 4 May 1970, his father was killed after being accidentally electrocuted in his factory. de Havilland did not abandon the brand, but went on to open his own store ‘Cobblers to the World’ on the Kings Road in 1972, with the company doing fourteen trade shows a year.
 He was making shoes for everyone from Tim Curry in The Rocky Horror Picture Show to leather thigh high boots for Jackie O.

-After the collapse of ‘Kamikaze’ in 1988, the Terry de Havilland name went on to take the guise of ‘Magic Shoes’, featuring platform styles and latex boots that proved popular with the clubbers of the 1990s.
-De Havilland met his future wife Liz in 1990, a textile designer, who helped to build up the brand, which by the mid 90s was stocked by major UK retailers.
+After the dissolution of ‘Kamikaze’ in 1988, Terry de Havilland's name transitioned to ‘Magic Shoes,’ introducing popular platform styles and latex boots that gained popularity among the clubgoers of the 1990s.
+In 1990, de Havilland met his future wife Liz, a textile designer, who played a pivotal role in elevating the brand.
+By the mid-1990s, major UK retailers began stocking the brand.

-The de Havillands then opened ‘Cobblers to the World’ in Camden Stables Market.
-By this time the company was producing shoes for international fashion publications and blockbuster film productions, but Terry de Havilland suffered a minor heart attack on Christmas Eve in 2001, and the shop was closed the following February to ensure he could focus on editorial work and rebuild the de Havilland brand.
+Subsequently, the de Havillands established ‘Cobblers to the World’ at Camden Stables Market.
+During this period, the company's shoes were featured in international fashion publications and prominent film productions.
+However, Terry de Havilland experienced a minor heart attack on Christmas Eve in 2001.
+As a result, the shop closed in February of the following year, allowing him to concentrate on editorial work and revitalizing the de Havilland brand.

-Terry de Havilland opened a pop-up flagship store in London in 2013.

-de Havilland died aged 81 on 27 November 2019.
+In 2013, Terry de Havilland launched a temporary flagship store in London.
+He died at the age of 81 on November 27, 2019.